kevintoner/machineLearningPortfolio/README.md

 - Webscraped images of Gaelic football kits from the internet
 - Trained a CNN to classify the different Gaelic football kits
+- Across 33 classes, accuracy of 0.9421 was achieved

 ### [Classifying MNIST Dataset](ImageClassification/mnist.ipynb)